-The Policy for Competitive Food Sales in schools in the State of Alabama: No food other than that provided by the Child Nutrition Program shall be available to students during meal service times.
-Schools are required to restrict student access to concessions, extra sales, vending and fundraisers that are in direct competition with the Child Nutrition Program during meal services.
+USDA Smart Snacks and Fund Raisers: The Alabama State Board of Education passed a policy for USDA Smart Snacks and Fund Raisers in Alabama May 12, 2015.
+Policy for Competitive Food Sales in schools in the State of Alabama: No food other than that provided by the Child Nutrition Program shall be available to students during meal service times.
+Schools are required to restrict student access to concessions, extra sales, vending and fundraisers that are in direct competition with the Child Nutrition Program ne (1) hour before serving and one (1) hour after meal services.
 If income from such sales occurs, the revenue is required to be deposited into the Child Nutrition account.
 The rational for this directive is to encourage healthy eating habits of our youth and ensure that the foods provided to our children are handled in accordance with the Alabama State Department of Health food safety regulations.
-Effective November 15, 2001.
+The policy became effective July 1, 2015.

-Competitive Foods: Any foods sold in competition with the Program to children in food services areas during the lunch periods.
+Competitive Foods: Any foods sold in competition with the Program to children in food services areas during school meal periods.